Teemu Pukki: Minnesota United

 On 27 June 2023, Major League Soccer franchise Minnesota United announced the signing of Pukki on a free transfer with the Designated Player status until June 2025.

 On 7 October, Pukki scored four goals for Minnesota in a 5–2 victory against LA Galaxy, becoming the first Minnesota United player to score four goals in a game and only the second player in the franchise's history to score at least a hat-trick in a MLS regular season game, after Darwin Quintero in 2018.

-Return to HJK Helsinki
+Return to HJK

-On 24 January 2025, after spending over 13 years abroad, Pukki returned to his former club HJK Helsinki, signing a two-year contract for an undisclosed fee.
+On 24 January 2025, after spending over 13 years abroad, Pukki returned to his former club HJK, signing a two-year contract for an undisclosed fee.
 On 19 February, in a Finnish League Cup match against his former club KTP, Pukki scored a brace in a 4–0 away win, after his first penalty kick was denied by KTP goalkeeper Maksym Zhuk on the 9th minute of the game.

 International career

 Youth

-Pukki made his debut in international football on 10 August 2005 at the age of 15 scoring both goals of the match for Finland U15 in a 0–2 away victory in Cardiff against Wales U15.
+Pukki made his debut in international football on 10 August 2005 at the age of 15 years scoring both goals of the match for Finland U15 in a 0–2 away victory in Cardiff against Wales U15.
 In the Finland U21 Pukki made his debut at the age of 19 on 6 June 2009, in Tehtaan kenttä, Valkeakoski in a match against Belarus U21.